HeatTransformers/warehouse-ts-challenge/README.md

 - Solution must be in Typescript
 - You can make use of the powerful JS/TS ecosystem
 - No need to build an interface, output in console is fine
+- Fork this repo, do your thing, and push to your public Github repo.

 ## Setting up